Permitted Alteration definition

 Permitted Alteration is defined in Section 7.2(b) of the Lease.

-Permitted Alteration means any Alterations in the Premises which are consistent with the current improvements in the Premises and with a first-class office building and that could not (i) affect the structure or safety of the Building; (ii) affect the electrical, plumbing or mechanical systems of the Building or the functioning thereof; (iii) be or become visible from the exterior of the Premises; (iv) interfere with the operation of the Building or the provision of services or utilities to other tenants in the Building; (v) cost more than the lesser of Twenty-Five Thousand Dollars ($25,000.00) or the amount which when added to all other Alterations made within the prior twelve (12) months equals Fifty Thousand Dollars ($50,000.00); or (vi) require a permit or other government approval to undertake.
-In the event that Landlord determines, in its reasonable discretion, that the proposed Alterations are not Permitted Alterations, and so notifies Tenant, Tenant shall apply for Landlord's consent for such Alterations in accordance with the provisions of this Section 9(A).
+Permitted Alteration means any Alteration in the Premises which is consistent with alterations normally and customarily untaken by office tenants in Comparable Buildings and that will not (i) affect the structure or safety of the Building; (ii) adversely affect the electrical, plumbing, mechanical or other base Building systems or the functioning thereof; (iii) be or become visible from the exterior of the Premises; (iv) adversely interfere with the operation of the Building or the provision of services or utilities to other tenants in the Building; (v) cost more than Twenty-Five Thousand Dollars ($25,000.00) in any twelve (12) month period; or (vi) require a permit or other government approval to undertake.
+In the event that within ten (10) days after receiving the Permitted Alterations Notice, Landlord determines, in its reasonable discretion, that the proposed Alterations are not Permitted Alterations, and so notifies Tenant, Tenant shall apply for Landlord’s consent for such Alterations in accordance with the provisions of this Section 6.

 Permitted Alteration has the meaning set forth in Section 12 of this Lease.